-The departments of Theatre Arts and Communication Studies at San José State University are delighted to host “The Immigrant Experience in California through Literature and Theatre,” a National Endowment for the Humanities Summer Institute for School Teachers.
+The Departments of Communication Studies and Film & Theatre at San José State University are delighted to host “The Immigrant Experience in California through Literature and History,” a National Endowment for the Humanities Summer Institute for School Teachers.

 Institute faculty include:

 - Ping Chong (Author of Undesirable Elements)

 - Jasmin Darznik (Associate Professor of English, California College of the Arts)